Travel credit cards can be a great way to cut the cost of your holiday. Here’s why and our comparison of the options out there.

 Aqua Reward Credit card

 This card offers 0.5% cashback on all purchases and charges no foreign exchange fees.
-This card is also designed for people looking to build their credit scores, so it could be a good option if your score is quite as high as you’d like.
+This card is also designed for people looking to build their credit scores, so it could be a good option if your score is not quite as high as you’d like.
 But, if you miss a repayment, you lose all rewards for a whole year, and the interest rates on this one are quite high, so try to pay back in full each month.

 Aqua Advance card